Econ 001 - Principles of Economics » Winter 2020 » Exam 2

 Consider the following items: marijuana and crystal meth.
 Meth is a very dangerous drug while marijuana is not.
 One issue is whether people will take marijuana instead of meth.
 Suppose the CPED for these two items is -0.2.
 This statistic would be evidence for which argument?

-A. Marijuana should remain legal
+A. Marijuana should not be legal

-B. Marijuana should not be legal
+B. Marijuana should remain legal

-D. Marijuana should not only remain legal but be encouraged
+C. Marijuana should not only remain legal but be encouraged

 Question #5